 Robert: Sustainability is a topic that needs to really inform your decisions, from the top to the bottom.
 What I mean by that is, you definitely need to have a vision from the top that sustainability is fundamentally important to how you run your business.
 And we are fortunate to be part of a group, which is called the Kering Group, that is led by an individual who believes firmly that today we have to go about our business in the most environmentally sensible way.
 So, back in 2015, the group began to publish an environmental profit and loss account.
 And this is really a report card that is as important for us as it is in terms of reporting to the external world, because it tells us how we’re doing in minimizing our impact on the world.
 Gucci, as a brand within the group, followed suit in reporting with an environmental profit and loss account.
 And then we took it a further step.
 Our CEO, Marco Bizzarri, decided that it was not good enough to wait for technology to help us minimize to the degree that we need to; in other words, to eradicate our carbon emissions.
 It’s never enough to move fast enough.
 And we see around us the impact of global warming virtually every day.
 So, as a company and as a brand, we took the decision to become fully carbon neutral, offsetting those carbon emissions that we couldn’t avoid.
 And the offsetting is, basically, a way of us actually investing in new ways of being more environmentally responsible.
 Today, we’re investing quite significantly in regenerative agriculture as a way of trying to make sure that our value chain is really doing its best to protect our environment and to ensure that precious resources are nurtured.

 Heather: It’s a testament to not just focusing on your immediate core offering or industry but on the whole system and the system that we all live in and all need to, in a healthy way, continue on.
 So, that’s amazing to hear about those kinds of investments.
-You’ve mentioned both the creative director and the CEO.
 Tell me about the partnership, the collaboration, that you have with, essentially, your counterparts in leading the company—what that looks like—and both marketing’s role in being a champion for creativity but then, from a CEO’s perspective, a champion for business.

-Heather: And they felt it.
-I think people want to be part of those stories and see themselves in it.
-So, in terms of Gen Z, it’s a topic that a lot of us talk about.
+Heather: So, in terms of Gen Z, it’s a topic that a lot of us talk about.
 The next generation, how their demands of brands and businesses, their sense of inclusion and self-expression, is just very powerful.
 What are you learning, seeing, as it relates to this audience?
 And what advice would you have for brands that are looking to engage?

 Robert: It’s always, I think, risky to kind of generalize.
 But what I would say is that there are certain characteristics that seem to manifest themselves around this generation.
 First of all, it’s a generation that is made up of individuals who are multifaceted—and more so than any generation I’ve come into contact with.
 These are individuals who are motivated by many different things at the same time.
 And because of that, they become engaged in many different things at the same time.
 So, they are multitaskers; and they have a capability that I’ve rarely seen before in the way that they can bring that to life.
 We’ve talked about the fact that it’s a generation that is more concerned about values and about the expectation that the brands that they’re engaged with are delivering on certain values.
 And I would say that this is a generation that looks at gender in a different way than I think any other generation has before.
 I think there are these kinds of common characteristics that one can observe in this generation.